christianjaeckle/Bash-Snippets/README.md

 # Bash-Snippets

 My collection of Bash snippets.

-Remark: Not all scripts were writte by myself.
+Remark: Not all scripts were written by myself.